baldman88/OpenTLD/README.md

 # OpenTLD
-Yet another semi naive realisation of TLD algorithm from Zdenek Kalal
+Yet another C++ semi naive realisation of the TLD algorithm from Zdenek Kalal.